 Sales, price, product review score...

-Linearity, independence, ignorability...
+Linearity, consistency, ignorability...

 Regression, random forest, neural network...